BenFaruna/eth-avax-proof-intermediate/Module1/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "ErrorHandling" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the div, assertFunction and revertFunction function.
-All functions accept two integer parameters, you can add parameters in the input box seperated by comma (e.g. 10, 5).
-Click on the "ErrorHandling" contract in the left-hand sidebar, add the parameters to the div input box and then click on the "div" function.
-Finally, click on the "transact" button to execute the function and retrieve the result of the function.
+Once the contract is deployed, you can interact with it by calling the `changeOwner` function.
+The function uses `require` to ensure the caller is the owner of the address and `assert` for sanity check (zero address call).
+The contract also uses the `revert` function to ensure ether is not sent to the contract.

 ## Authors